Kozuro/currency-converter/README.md

 ## Description

-This is my first simple currency converter.
+This is my first simple currency converter in java script.
 It will be expanded in the future.